 Market Settlement Working Group (MSWG) Charter

-WMS Approved July 11, 2018
+MSWG changes suggested 11/2018

 The Market Settlement Working Group (MSWG) reporting to Wholesale Market Subcommittee (WMS) is responsible for reviewing Settlement issues, wholesale communication processes and data flow through reports and extracts.
 MSWG will focus on the accuracy of Settlements and efficiency of data flow to ensure that all market participants receive timely Settlement information.
+MSWG will review the Market Data Transparency SLA annually, and the Extract Report Incident Log, as needed.
 MSWG will analyze and work with ERCOT to interpret Market Participant Settlement results and anomalies.
-MSWG will maintain the Nodal Settlements Handbook, capturing changes in market rules that impact Settlements.
+MSWG will capture changes in market rules that impact Settlements by reviewing ERCOT-maintained documents including NPRRs, the Settlement Matrix, EMIL and Wholesale Market Communication Guide.
 MSWG will focus on any ERCOT system changes that would impact middle and back office systems and engage ERCOT in dialogue to understand such changes in content and design.

+Other items as assigned by WMS

+Purpose of changes: To remove burden of duplicative sources represented by the Nodal Settlements Handbook and refocus attention on Wholesale communication.